benijake/Distance-Between-Azure-Regions/README.md

 Note: The solution below assumes that your workpace is enabled for Unity Catalog

 ### Solution
-Databricks has passthrough authentication so you'd be forgiven for thinking that your user credentials would get passed through to the REST API the same way that it does to a data lake.
+Before Unity Catalog, Databricks used to support [passthrough authentication](https://learn.microsoft.com/en-us/azure/databricks/archive/credential-passthrough/adls-passthrough#enable-azure-data-lake-storage-credential-passthrough-for-a-high-concurrency-cluster) so you'd be forgiven for thinking that your user credentials would get passed through to the REST API the same way that they do to a data lake.
 However, if you run the code below, you'll get an authorization error.

 ``` python
 from azure.identity import *